 Whether you are pricing products for a retail store, preparing invoices for a corporate client, or checking a cash slip, you will constantly encounter the terms "VAT inclusive" and "VAT exclusive".
 Applying the correct vat inclusive and vat exclusive formula is critical for tax compliance, accounting, and consumer pricing transparency.
 In this guide, we break down these two pricing formats, explore the mathematical formulas to calculate them, show practical examples in South African Rands (ZAR), and explain how small businesses should manage their pricing formats.

 A price is VAT inclusive when the 15% standard Value-Added Tax is already bundled into the final price.
 This represents the total gross amount that the end-consumer pays at checkout.
-By law under Section 65 of the South African Value-Added Tax Act, standard prices displayed to the general public must include VAT.
+By law under Section 65 of the South African Value-Added Tax Act and the Consumer Protection Act 68 of 2008, standard prices displayed to the general public must include VAT.
 For details on general VAT regulations, see our article on What is VAT?.

 When a customer buys a VAT inclusive product (for example, a retail item costing R115), they are paying a R100 base price plus a R15 tax component.
-The business owner collects the R15 on behalf of SARS and is responsible for reporting and paying this output tax.
-If your business is registered for VAT, you can use a vat exclusive calculator to determine the underlying exclusive base cost, which is the actual net expense you can record in your financial books.
+This R15 is known as Output VAT — the tax collected by the business on behalf of SARS and remitted via a periodic VAT return.
+If your business is registered for VAT, you can use a VAT exclusive calculator to determine the underlying exclusive base cost, which is the actual net amount you record in your financial books.

 VAT exclusive pricing is the standard layout for Business-to-Business (B2B) transactions.
-Because businesses registered as VAT vendors can claim back the VAT portion (Input VAT) on their business expenses, they focus entirely on the exclusive base price.
+Because VAT-registered vendors can claim back the VAT portion — known as Input VAT — on standard business expenses, B2B buyers focus entirely on the exclusive base price.
 In B2B quotes, pricing is usually listed as exclusive of tax (e.g. "R1,000 excluding VAT").
-The supplier will then calculate the 15% tax and add it upon final invoice preparation.
+The supplier calculates the 15% tax and adds it upon final invoice preparation.
+Businesses reconcile their Output VAT collected against Input VAT claimed each filing period via the VAT201 return submitted through SARS eFiling.
 You can learn how to perform these calculations on our VAT Calculator South Africa homepage.

 To calculate the VAT inclusive price starting from a VAT exclusive base, you must apply the standard addition formula.
 This process increases the base price by 15%, representing the standard SARS tax addition.
 For more details on the addition math, see our Add VAT Calculator guide.